depeperwinkel

 Features:

-- 100% berries from the Zanthoxylum acanthopodium - organic
+- 100% berries from the Zanthoxylum acanthopodium

-- clustered berries (with twigs and stems)
+- clustered berries (with branches and stems)

 - origin: Sumatra, Indonesia